geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Cool.

 ##### **Chenyu** [[00:15:10](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=910)]
-So that's Bflow16.
-For LLAMA, has been helping running some runs.
+So that's bfloat16.
+For LLaMA, has been helping running some runs.

 ##### **Wozeparrot** [[00:15:21](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=921)]
 So let's see if we can get some of these things to work.
 So we're here.
 So I merged eval last week.
 I'm up here open for small.
 My long small run crashed with an MMU fault.